-Previous experience is not required but, a passion for dance is necessary!
+Who should consider taking this course?
+Previous experience is not required but a passion for dance is necessary!

-Building self confidence in order to perform in front of an audience.
+The most challenging aspect about this course is: Building self confidence in order to perform in front of an audience.

-Developing your confidence and ability in a field you are passionate about.
+The most rewarding aspect about this course is: Developing your confidence and ability in a field you are passionate about.